Close

 The day-to-day management and business decisions of companies in our portfolio are the responsibility of their respective boards and management.
 Temasek does not direct their business decisions or operations.

-We do not provide any financial guarantees for the obligations of our portfolio companies, just as the Singapore Government does not provide any financial guarantees for Temasek's obligations.
+We do not provide financial guarantees for the obligations of our portfolio companies, just as the Singapore Government does not provide any financial guarantees for Temasek’s obligations.

 Engagement